constructoocss/construct.oocss/README.md

         .
     }

-Used to create a list of color skins based on the items in this list.
+Used to create a list of color skins based on the name in this list.

 __2. $swatch-backcolor__